Avishka123/order-kafka-integration/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.org.student-data-publisher' is invalid and this project uses 'com.org.order' instead.

 # Getting Started

 ### Reference Documentation